 Where sea level rise will fall within this plausible range is uncertain.

-As part of our support to CPRA in developing the Coastal Master Plan, Institute scientists conducted sensitivity analysis to assess the response of the coastal landscape to future sea level rise.
+As part of our support to CPRA in developing the Coastal Master Plan, The Water Institute of the Gulf scientists conducted sensitivity analysis to assess the response of the coastal landscape to future sea level rise.
 The results were stark.
-Increases in sea level of about eight inches resulted in an additional loss of over 300 square miles of land over the next 50 years.
+Increases in sea level of about eight inches resulted in an additional loss of more than 300 square miles of land over the next 50 years.

 Based in part on this analysis, the state developed and used multiple scenarios to evaluate potential projects.

-Faced with these results about the consequences of rising sea level, in addition to uncertainty regarding subsidence, CPRA adopted the same approach used for the 2012 Coastal Master Plan.
+Faced with these results about the consequences of rising sea level, in addition to uncertainty regarding subsidence, CPRA officials adopted the same approach used for the 2012 Coastal Master Plan.
 Simply put, they “plan for the worst, but hope for the best.”
-This means they selected projects that perform well under higher rates of subsidence and sea level rise (the High scenario) rather than those that perform well under lower rates of subsidence and sea level rise (the Low scenario).
+This means they selected projects that perform well under higher rates of subsidence and sea level rise (the high scenario) rather than those that perform well under lower rates of subsidence and sea level rise (the low scenario).

 This was not guess work.
 Detailed analysis conducted by the RAND Corporation showed that the highest “regret” would occur if projects were selected under the Low scenario, yet we all ended up facing the conditions included in the High scenario.